 To begin, let’s take a look at the following comparative table, which lists the position of the top 10 Linux distributions from this year and from 2020:

 |3||Linux Mint||Linux Mint|

-As you can see, there hasn’t been much or remarkable changes during this year.
-Let’s now take a look at the 10 top Linux distributions with the highest ranking as per Distrowatch, in descending order, as of May 27, 2020.
+As you can see, there haven’t been many or remarkable changes during this year.
+Let’s now take a look at the 10 top Linux distributions with the highest ranking as per Distrowatch, in descending order, as of May 18, 2021.

 However, perhaps the most distinguishing characteristic of Fedora is that it’s always on the lead of integrating new package versions and technologies into the distribution.
 In addition, new releases of Red Hat Enterprise Linux and CentOS are based on Fedora.